mailund/dynprog/cran-comments.md

 Implements a small domain-specific language that translates recursions into dynamic programming computations.

+This is a resubmission with changes based on email.
+I have:

+    - Added examples so "checking examples" should not show NONE.
+        - %where% is the only exported function, so the examples are there
+    - I have added a reference to Dynamic Programming on Wikipedia (it is a common algorithmic technique, so there is no obvious paper to quote; the paper introducing it is dated compared to modern algorithmic textbooks).

 ## Test environments
 * local OS X install, R 3.4.4
 * ubuntu 14.04 (on travis-ci), R 3.4.4